fstrozzi/bioruby-pipengine/README.md

 In this case we need to combine the outputs of all the samples from the mapping step and pass that information to cuffcompare and cuffdiff.

 This is achived in two ways.
-First, the step definition must include a '''groups''' key, that simply defines what, for each sample, will be substituted where the '''<groups>''' placeholder is found.
+First, the step definition must include a **groups** key, that simply defines what, for each sample, will be substituted where the **<groups>** placeholder is found.

 In the example above, the step includes two command lines, one for cuffcompare and the other for cuffdiff.
 Cuffcompare requires the transcripts.gtf for each sample, while Cuffdiff requires the BAM file for each sample, plus the output of Cuffcompare.

-So the two command lines need two different outputs from the same set of samples, therefore two '''groups''' keywords are defined as well as two placeholders '<groups1>' and '<groups2'>
+So the two command lines need two different outputs from the same set of samples, therefore two **groups** keywords are defined as well as two placeholders '<groups1>' and '<groups2'>

-Once the step has been defined in the pipeline YAML, pipengine must be invoked using the '''-g''' parameter, to specify the samples that should be processed by this step:
+Once the step has been defined in the pipeline YAML, pipengine must be invoked using the **-g** parameter, to specify the samples that should be processed by this step:

 ```shell
 pipengine -p pipeline.yml -g SampleA,SampleB SampleC,SampleB
 ```

-Note that the use of commas is not casual, since the '''-g''' parameter takes the sample names and underneath it will combine the sample name, with the 'groups' keywords and then it will substitute back the command line by keeping the samples in the same order as provided with the '''-g'''.
+Note that the use of commas is not casual, since the **-g** parameter takes the sample names and underneath it will combine the sample name, with the 'groups' keywords and then it will substitute back the command line by keeping the samples in the same order as provided with the **-g**.

-The above command line will be translated, for the '''diffexp''' step in the following:
+The above command line will be translated, for the **diffexp** step in the following:

 ```shell
 /software/cuffdiff -p 12 -N -u -b /storage/genome.fa combined.gtf /storage/results/SampleA/cufflinks/transcripts.gtf,/storage/results/SampleB/cufflinks/transcripts.gtf /storage/results/SampleC/cufflinks/transcripts.gtf /storage/results/SampleD/cufflinks/transcripts.gtf